ckaestne/seai/lectures/03_modelquality/teams.md

 ----
 ## Meeting Tips

-* Regular 1h zoom meeting, assign moderator who keeps time
+* Regular 1h meeting, assign moderator who keeps time
-* Longer work/integration meeting with needed team members if needed
+* Longer work/integration meeting with needed team members as needed
-* Calendar + calendar invitations can help with timezone problems
-* Use video, muting often not needed in small groups
+* If using zoom: Use video, muting often not needed in small groups
-* Use chat deliberately
+* Use Slack/chat deliberately
     - consider chat ephemeral, don't expect everybody to catch up on all old messages
     - explicitly tag people if you need their input
     - separate social communication from work communication, urgent from not urgent